PasiKoodaa/Screen-Analysis-Overlay/README.md

 # Screen Analysis Overlay

 This application provides a transparent overlay for real-time image analysis using KoboldCPP or Ollama.
 It captures screenshots of a selected region or the entire screen and analyzes them using AI, providing descriptions and alerts based on user-defined conditions.
-Currently only Windows compatible.
+Currently tested only on Windows, but might be also Linux-compatible.